- Lines under the eyes are a natural result of aging, although external factors such as sun damage or smoking can accelerate their formation.

 Age 40

-In later years, menopause will also affect the sensitivity and elasticity of the skin in women.
+In subsequent years, hormonal changes like menopause can further affect the skin’s sensitivity and elasticity, especially in women.

 Causes of Lines Under the Eyes